davidbroughsmyth/riscv-hdp/ex3/README.md

 One pass of the count loop = 4 (main) + 10 (loop) + 5 (display) = 19 instructions

-RISC-V CPU do one instruction per clock cycle, hence one pass of `count32_noprintf.c` = 19 clock cycles
+RISC-V CPU's do one instruction per clock cycle, hence one pass of `count32_noprintf.c` = 19 clock cycles

 If the CPU was 10Mhz then one count loop would take 1.9 microseconds